-Remember the last time a member of your management team, or a valued worker, come to you with a “great new idea” to help the company get better at something – a new machine that will shorten processing time, a new software service that will help you sell more products or services, or cut the cost of whatever?
-Of course the idea is always presented with enthusiasm and enticing reasons why it’s a great idea.
-And now the hard question: How many times has that great idea delivered the promised results and been the best use of your money?
+How many times has a member of your management team, or a valued worker, come to you with a “great new idea” to help the company get better at something – a new machine that will shorten processing time, a new software service that will help you sell more products or services, or cut the cost of whatever?
+How many times has it delivered the promised results and been the best use of the money?
+And of course the idea is always presented with enthusiasm and reasons why it’s a great idea.

 “Almost always” would be a phenomenal answer – and hard to believe.
 “Most of the time” would be a tribute to your team’s expertise and your leadership.
 “Almost never” would be a problem, and “I really don’t know” is a BIG problem, and the subject of this post.